sa-ne/openshift4-rhv-upi/README.md

 ## Generating Boot ISOs

-We will use a bootable ISO to install CoreOS on our virtual machines.
+We will use a bootable ISO to install RHCOS on our virtual machines.
 We need to pass several parameters to the kernel (see below).
 This can be cumbersome, so to speed things along we will generate a single boot ISO that can be used for bootstrap, master and worker nodes.
 During the installation, a playbook will install the PHP script on your web server.
 This script will serve up the appropriate ignition config based on the requesting servers DNS name.

 __Kernel Parameters__